Werner Schou Copper Pendant Lamp

 Manufacturer: Coronell Elektro A/S, Hellerup, Zealand, Denmark.

 Other versions: Coronell made many lamps in this style.
 All pendant lamps or wall lamps.
 Most of them in copper or brass.
 Also wood, aluminium and iron was used.
 This Werner Schou copper pendant lamp, model P63 B1 was also made in brass or brass plated iron.
 A matching wall lamp was also designed.

-Often said that these pendant lamps have been designed by Swedish architect and designer Hans-Agne Jakobsson, but that is not true.
+Often said that these pendant lamps have been designed by Swedish architect and designer Hans-Agne Jakobsson, but those are false assumptions.

 Coronell Elektro A/S